Dangl-IT/Dangl.OpenCDE/README.md

 The `Jenkinsfile` is only executed for the repository at [GeorgDangl/Dangl.OpenCDE](https://github.com/GeorgDangl/Dangl.OpenCDE), to have deployments controlled by a separate repository.

 The pipeline in GitHub Actions does currently not correctly execute, since this repository is referencing some internal packages that are not yet made available publicly.

+## Tests

+To run the integration tests, you need access to some internal Dangl**IT** packages.
+However, both the server and the client can be compiled and run with public packages.